What is a GSA Contract?

 The question “what is a GSA Schedule?” can be viewed in light of the 31 different GSA Schedules, or main product/service categories.
 There are another 9 Schedules under the VA/FSS program.
 Each VA or GSA Schedule Contract has numerous subcategories called Special Item Numbers (SINs).
 When you are pursuing a GSA Contract it is important to read the scope descriptions for the SIN’s and assure that you have performed work similar in scope.
 If you submit for GSA SIN’s that you have not performed for, then you will be rejected.
 Sometimes this is difficult to identify the appropriate GSA Schedule and SIN, so please call us at (866) 916-6484 if you have questions.
 We have prepared a full list of GSA Schedules, with many helpful details for each.”

 GSA Homepage – The General Services Administration is responsible for a sizable amount of US Government spending.
-There are a variety of Schedules for a GSA Contract, and information on GSA schedules can be found on this site.
+There are a variety of Schedules, or categories, within the GSA Contract program, and information on GSA schedules can be found on this site.

 GSA E-Library – This page serves many purposes, the most important is for research into the relevant GSA Schedule(s) and SIN Categories your company will fit into.
 Additionally, GSA offers a wide range of acquisition services and solutions utilizing a variety of tools, contract vehicles, and services to meet the customer’s specific needs including Multiple Award Schedules, Government-wide Acquisition Contracts, Technology Contracts, and Assisted Acquisition Services.

 GSA Advantage – After your company acquires a GSA Contract, your products will be listed on GSA Advantage for the government to place orders.